enasequence/read_docs/faq_metagenomes.rst

 It is essential you complete these fields accurately so that the overall quality of an assembly is searchable using the criteria outlined by the Genomic Standards Consortium (GSC) in the 2018 publication `here <https://www.nature.com/articles/nbt.3893#t1>`_.

-If you wish to search for binned metagenomes or MAGs by overall quality, these standards are outlined below:
+If you wish to search for binned metagenomes or MAGs by overall quality, these standards are outlined below.

 **Finished Assembly**